6 Website features you should check

 4. Correct copyright date in the footer

-Have you ever scrolled ALL the way down to the bottom of a website page you are browsing?
+Have you ever scrolled all the way down to the bottom of a website page you are browsing?
 There is usually a date at the bottom – the copyright date.
-It should show the current year.
+It should show the current year or the range of years of business.

 You’d be surprised (or maybe you wouldn’t) how many websites look out of date because the footer hasn’t been updated.
 Even well-known and established brands have overlooked small details like this.